mjkuranda/property-manager-api-challenge/README.md

    # To build script file
    npm run build:pm-api

-   # To invoke script to create tables
+   # To execute script of setting the tables
    npm run db:setup
    ```